wen-templari/shire-client/README.md

 wails build
 ```

-## Implimentation Detail
+## Implementation Detail

 ### Project Structure
 TODO

-### Message Transimit
+### Message Transmit

-All message transimit is handled by the package `github.com/templari/shire-client/core`.
-The message handling process is mainly done by `Core.SendMessage` and `Core.ReceiveMessage`, `Core.Subscribe` is provided for subscirbing to all messages goes through the package.
+All message transmit is handled by the package `github.com/templari/shire-client/core`.
+The message handling process is mainly done by `Core.SendMessage` and `Core.ReceiveMessage`, `Core.Subscribe` is provided for subscribing to all messages goes through the package.

 #### One to one